opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Sum(arr) -> scalar

-    :param arr: Source array that must have from 1 to 4 channels.
+    :param arr: input array that must have from 1 to 4 channels.

 The functions ``sum`` calculate and return the sum of array elements, independently for each channel.